fenago/nlp-pytorch/lab_guides/Lab_2.md

 ![](./images/B12365_02_11.jpg)

-Figure 2.11 -- Sample image from the MNIST dataset

 These images are 28x28 in size: 784 pixels in total.
 Our dataset in `train.csv` consists of 1,000 of these images, with each